 Students enrolled in this course are responsible for managing a real portfolio of Tennessee Valley Authority funds.
 Students also compete in The TVA Investment Challenge against investment teams from other universities in the TVA region.
-Participating students are responsible for security selection, portfolio balancing, and other fund management decisions.
+Participating students are responsible for security selection, portfolio balancing and other fund management decisions.
 Enrollment is limited.
-Students must make special application to the MBA Program for admission to the course.
-Preference will be given to students who have completed BU 6723.
 Prerequisite: A grade of "B" or better in BU 6053.
-(This course is offered during the summer term, but students who have completed the appropriate prerequisites may petition to enroll in the fall or spring semester.)